 |COVID-like Illness||< 5%||5-10%||> 10%|

-MCDPH recommends putting greatest weight on PCR test percent (%) positivity – the proportion of all PCR tests performed that week that are positive.
-A higher % positivity can indicate that there is more disease spreading within the community, or it can mean that there is not enough available testing in the area.
+This is the percentage of PCR diagnostic tests confirmed positive out of all tests performed in a select area.
+A higher % test positivity can indicate that there is more disease spreading within the community, or it can mean that there is not enough available testing in the area.